gabrielecerami/gitnetics/doc/intro.md

 - **original**: the repo we are trying to replicate
 - **replica**: the repo to where we want to replicate the original

+You may want to consider these as "upstream" and "downstream" in you particular settings, but we found those generalized term less confusing in less ordinary setups.

 Every branch from original is handled in replica using three different branches
 - **replica/branch** is the exact clone of the original branch, updated gradually after verifications